mahendransaminathan/ProductLicenseApproval/README.md

 Click on Review + create button
 Click on Create button from "Review + create" tab

+#SQL Database
+Search for "SQL Database" and Select SQL Databases option under services
+Click on Create option
+Select one of the subscription from available subscriptions
+Select the Resource group same as the resource group selected for two App services
+Provide the Database name under Database Details section
+Select the Server Name as previously created
+Select configure database under compute + storage section and select minimum storage
+Click on Review + create button
+Click on Create button from "Review + create" tab

-Get the connection string from the SQL DB and update the appsettings.json in the Back end with the connection string.
+Get the connection string from the SQL DB and update the appsettings.json in the Back end code with the connection string
-Create the Database using the following two commands
+Open the Back end code in Visual studio code and Create the Database using the following two commands
 dotnet ef migrations add InitialCreate
 dotnet ef database update

 Select Settings and Default document and bring the Index.html file to the top